JeremyDsilva/Candid-Capture/README.md

 # Candid-Capture

-- The "Flutter" branch has all the Flutter related code.
-- The Edge Device runs on the browser and serverd by application server
-- The Node Red files are in the "Node-red" folder of the "Master" branch.

-Ignore all other branches
+- We have divided our code into different branches to seperate the different parts of our system
+- Except for Flutter and the master the other branches are only to have a look at and aren't necessarily functional

+Ignore the master branch